numpy/numpy/doc/neps/math_config_clean.rst

 Currently, the math configuration mainly test for some math functions, and configure numpy accordingly.
-But instead of testing each desired function independantly, the current system has been developed more as workarounds particular platform oddities, using platform implicit knowledge.
+But instead of testing each desired function independently, the current system has been developed more as workarounds particular platform oddities, using platform implicit knowledge.
 This is against the normal philosophy of testing for capabilities only, which is the autoconf philosophy, which showed the path toward portability (on Unix at